Revisiting Schr\"odinger CFTs: Factorization, Massless Particles, and a Path to the Bootstrap: OPEs, Non-Renormalization, and Genuine Massless Theories

 In \cite{Pyramids}, we consider these properties in more detail.
 In particular, we argue that normal ordered primaries generally have a pyramidal module structure under the action of the Schr\"odinger algebra.
 This allows us to link the vanishing of matrix elements to the exotic conservation laws of normal-ordered operators described in \cite{Bekaert:2011qd, Golkar:2014mwa}.
 Generally, we argue that the OPE is split into the form

-where ``roots and descendants'' are related to the alien operators of \cite{Bekaert:2011qd, Golkar:2014mwa}, and ``other primaries'' are terms that have vanishing matrix elements $\mel*{\mathcal{O}_1}{\cdots}{\mathcal{O}_2}$ like above.
+where ``aliens and descendants'' are the alien operators of \cite{Bekaert:2011qd, Golkar:2014mwa}, and ``other primaries'' are terms that have vanishing matrix elements $\mel*{\mathcal{O}_1}{\cdots}{\mathcal{O}_2}$ like above.
 These structures also allow us to understand the emergence of various logarithms in theories with genuine massless particles and capture some properties and recursion relations of the structure functions $C_{ijk}(z)$ in the OPE.
 We leave details to \cite{Pyramids}.

 Technically we have not shown that the $\calO_1^\dagger \times \calO_2$ OPE is regular.
 What we have shown is that there is a canonically defined primary $(\calO_1^\dagger\!\calO_2)$ with scaling dimension $\Delta_1 + \Delta_2$, whose ``first'' non-vanishing matrix element is as in \eqref{eq:MatrixElement}, and that all more singular terms must vanish in that matrix element and ever-more-complicated sequences of correlation functions.
 It would be nice to prove these points without arguing them in successively more complicated matrix elements.